madebyraygun/constant-contact/README.md

 # Constant Contact plugin for Craft CMS 3.x

-Create a form and add contacts to your Contant Contact list.
-This is a very quick and basic integration and not fit for any particular use, if you get my drift.
+Basic integration with Constant Contact API to allows you to add new contacts to your Contant Contact lists.

 ## Requirements